A TASTE OF AUSTRALIA'S LARGEST PREMIUM WINE REGION AND HIDDEN LITTLE TREASURES BEYOND.

 From Harvey, it’s just a 30-minute drive to the vibrant port town of Bunbury and its award-winning wine region, the Ferguson Valley.

-Take a self-guided tour of its arts, wine and food trail and stop for lunch overlooking the vineyards and tuart forests, or choose from Bunbury’s cafes and restaurants beside Koombana Bay – home to more than 100 bottlenose dolphins.
+Take a self-guided tour of its arts, wine and food trail and stop for lunch overlooking the vineyards and tuart forests, or check out from Bunbury’s cafes and restaurants beside Koombana Bay – home to more than 100 bottlenose dolphins.

 For your overnight stay, choose from well-appointed beachfront resorts, city motels, budget-friendly chalets, caravan parks and backpackers.